Residential (Low Rise) Sheet Metal Installer (Apprenticeship)

 - Accelerated Delivery?

-About the ProgramThis 360-hour program, which consists of a 180-hour level 1 and a 180-hour level 2, is designed to provide the apprentice with a theoretical knowledge of residential, low rise, low velocity installations of air handling or ventilation systems, together with the practical training necessary to complement the apprentice's on-the-job training with an employer.
-See Apprenticeship - General Information.
+About the ProgramThis 360-hour program, which consists of a 180-hour level 1 and a 180-hour level 2, is designed to provide the apprentice with a theoretical knowledge of residential, low rise, low velocity installations of air handling or ventilation systems, together with the practical training necessary to complement the apprentice's on-the-job training.

 Program InformationLength: 360-hour Ontario College Certificate program delivered in two components